TRIMMING NAILS CAN BE DANGEROUS?!

-It may seem like a simple task, but trimming your nails can be dangerous if you have diabetes.
+It may seem like a simple task, but trimming your nails can be dangerous if you have poor circulation or diabetes.
 Neuropathy (or loss of feeling) is common in those with diabetes.
 You may not notice if you nick yourself.
 Having a podiatrist trim your nails can also help prevent ingrown toenails.
-Ingrowns can become irritated and infected.
-Because diabetes can affect your ability to heal properly, a small wound or ingrown could become a severe issue.
-Prevention is key when it comes to diabetic foot care and we are here with you, every step of the way.
+Ingrown toenails can become irritated and infected.
+Because diabetes and poor circulation can affect your ability to heal properly, a small wound or ingrown could become a severe issue.

-Because nail trimming can potentially be hazardous to those with diabetes, many health insurance companies will cover the cost of diabetic nail care.
-With insurance coverage, we can trim your nails every 9-11 weeks.
+Nail trimming can potentially be hazardous to those with diabetes, therefore many health insurance companies will cover the cost of diabetic nail care.
+With insurance coverage, we can trim your nails every 9-12 weeks.

 If you do not have diabetes but have circulation problems your insurance may cover for you to have your nails and calluses trimmed every 9-12 weeks.

 During your nail appointment, one of our providers will trim your nails.
 Your feet will be also examined for any skin breakdown or spots that may need attention.
-After your nail trim, we will smooth your nails and apply lotion to your feet!
+After your nail trim, we will smooth your nails and apply lotion to your feet while giving you a gentle massage!